zstyblik/grafana.org/source/blog/temp/temp.md

 It started just as a late night hack trying to get Graphite to work with the histogram panel in Kibana.
 I had just started using Kibana at work and fell instantly in love with it.
 It was just so awesome at analyzing logs and its beautiful dark UI made it easy to build dashboards without having to manually edit json files.
-Something most alternative Graphite dashboards required.
+Something that many alternative Graphite dashboards required.

 My late night Kibana + Graphite hack worked so well that I quickly started imagining my dream Graphite dashboard and graph composer and spent almost all of Christmas 2013 working non stop on realizing those